aicenter/FUP/organization.md

 ---
 # Organization

-This course introduces students to the techniques of _**functional programming**_, the advantages and disadvantages of this programming paradigm, and its use in practice.
-This approach is **declarative** in the sense that the programmer symbolically describes the problem to be solved rather than specifying the exact sequence of operations required to solve it.
-It allows focusing on the essence of the solved problem and implementing even more complex algorithms compactly.
-Functional programming has notable advantages for **parallelization** and **automated verification** of algorithms, and the most useful functional programming concepts are increasingly often introduced to standard programming languages.
-Because of the focus of functional programming on symbols rather than numbers, functional programming has been heavily used in artificial intelligence fields, such as agent systems or symbolic machine learning.
+This course introduces students to the techniques of _**functional programming**_, exploring their advantages, and practical applications.
+Functional programming takes a **declarative** approach, where the programmer describes the problem  symbolically rather than through explicit step-by-step instructions.
+This paradigm focuses on the essence of problems, and enables compact implementations of complex algorithms.
+Functional programming has notable advantages for **parallelization** and **automated verification** of algorithms.
+Useful functional programming concepts are increasingly often introduced to standard programming languages.
+Due to its symbolic nature, functional programming has been heavily used in artificial intelligence, particularly in agent systems and symbolic machine learning.

-The course consists of weekly [lectures](lectures/) and [labs](labs/) which will be published as we go along the course.
+The course consists of weekly [lectures](lectures/) and [labs](labs/), which will be published progressively throughout the semester.

 ## Course Outline